 There are many success stories that highlight how employers have worked collaboratively with HE providers and sector bodies to develop and deliver Foundation degree qualifications that provide students with the knowledge, understanding and higher level skills that employers need.

-The FdA Travel Operations Management was designed and developed with the support of fdf and a wide range of travel employers, including Thomson parent firm TUI, and supported by the Institute of Travel and Tourism, the Tourism Society and ABTA.
+The FdA Travel Operations Management was designed and developed with the support of Foundation Degree Forward (fdf) and a wide range of travel employers, including Thomson parent firm TUI, and supported by the Institute of Travel and Tourism, the Tourism Society and ABTA.
 The degree effectively combines academic and workplace study so that students gain a realistic understanding of a variety of travel specific issues.
-Read the case study [PDF] about how this Foundation degree, which is now being rolled out across the travel industry, was initially developed and launched to the sector.
+Read the travel industry case study [PDF] about how this Foundation degree, which is now being rolled out across the travel industry, was initially developed and launched to the sector.

 Note: The Fdf no longer exists.